Marthinusba/reach_challenge/README.md

 ### Installation

-Steps to install and run program
+Steps to install and run the program

 1. Clone the repo
    ```sh